 You can hear the audio of the (alleged) Nuland-Pyatt phone call on YouTube: Марионетки Майдана (Maidan Puppet)

-Vladimir Golstein, former associate professor at Yale University and chair of the Department of Slavic Studies at Brown University wrote in What Is the Difference Between Kosovo & Donbass?:
+Vladimir Golstein, chair of the Department of Slavic Studies at Brown University, wrote in What Is the Difference Between Kosovo & Donbass?:

 In 2014, after the U.S.-backed violent coup that overthrew Ukraine’s democratically-elected president, the coup regime outlawed the Russian language and neo-Nazi gangs began attacking Russian speakers, including burning dozens of people alive in a building in Odessa.
 Twelve days after that incident, the largely ethnic-Russian oblasts of Lugansk and Donetsk declared independence from Ukraine.